eirfan/todak-digitech-restaurant/README.md

  > - Spatie ( multiple roles )
  > - Sanctum ( Api Authentication )
  > - Eloquent ( ORM )

+ > ### 1.2.
+Installation
+ > - Git clone the project
+ > - Replace the .env file
+ > - Create a new database based on the table name in env file
+ > - run php artisan optimize:clear to clear the cache
+ > - run php artisan migrate
+ > - run php artisan seed:dummy
+> > - This is customize command to initial seed the data

  ### 2. Usage guideline
 > <b>a.
 To view the available restaurants and filter them based on categories</b>